brutopolis/buxu/README.md

   ## Types

-  bruter essentially has 6 types of data:
+  bruter essentially has 4 types of data:
   - `any`, the default type, its a integer, but can store pointers as integers so it can be anything, any is not suitable for arithmetic operations;
   - `number`, a float, can be used for arithmetic operations;
   - `string`, a string;
-  - `list`, a list;
-  - `function`, a function;
+  - `list`, a list or a user defined function;
-  - `builtin`, a builtin function, not really essential, very implementation dependent;

   ## Scope
   bruter has 2 types of scope, global scope and function scope;